ChromaticFlint/cypress-pom-starter/README.md

 ## Getting started with writing tests
 ### Structure
-- The Cypress automation code organization is leveraging a class inheiritance page object model structure.
+- The Cypress automation code organization is leveraging a class inheritance page object model structure.
   - The Base page object is located within `<root>/cypress/page-objects/base.ts`
     - This page object will contain all of the global methods that are required by any page object.
 The goal of these methods is to extent Cypress' functionality to be easier and debateably faster to write.
-  - All page-object will inheirit from the base page object and be located within the page-objects folder located at `<root>/cypress/page-objects`
+  - All page-object will inherit from the base page object and be located within the page-objects folder located at `<root>/cypress/page-objects`
     - These page objects will contain the methods to interact with the application corresponding with each page within the application.
     - In each page object will manage and contain all of the selectors and ids for the page elements that would exist on a given page.
     - Example page-objects in default suite. `/cypress/page-objects/landing-page.ts`, `/cypress/page-objects/checkboxes.ts`